gordtulloch/mlCloudDetect/README.md

     * * * * * cp /var/www/html/allsky/`php /home/user/indi-allsky/makelatest.php` /home/user/mlCloudDetect/latest.jpg

 ## Setting mlCloudDetect as a Linux service
-To set up mlCloudDetect as a service, install the following file into the folder ~/.config/systemd/user/cloudDetect.service:
+To set up mlCloudDetect as a service, ensure the mlCloudDetect file is executable and install the following file into the folder ~/.config/systemd/user/cloudDetect.service:

     [Unit]
     Description=Cloud Detection Service